Patrick Ewing, back in March Madness, has a message for his doubters

 Jeff Van Gundy said Larry Bird may be the only player of Ewing’s stature to commit to being a coach.
 And he could only do it for three years as a head coach.
 Ewing was an NBA assistant for 15.

-“That’s Patrick f---ing Ewing, but he doesn’t look at it that way,” said Van Gundy, who said he knew Ewing had the intelligence to coach because he and fellow Knicks standout Charles Oakley never blew a defensive scheme.
-But, Van Gundy acknowledged, there is a “difference between knowing a guy is capable and having no clue that that’s the life he’d want to live.”
+“That’s Patrick f---ing Ewing, but he doesn’t look at it that way,” said Van Gundy, who added that he knew Ewing had the intelligence to coach because he and fellow Knicks standout Charles Oakley never blew a defensive scheme.
+But, Van Gundy noted, there is a “difference between knowing a guy is capable and having no clue that that’s the life he’d want to live.”

 “The guy put in an incredible amount of time, which you really don’t see out of the top-level players,” Stan Van Gundy added.
 “He literally approached coaching like guys — non-players — would when they were just starting out in the profession at 22, 23 years old.
 Pat was a grinder.”